Android-for-Python/Android-for-Python-Users/README.md

 Messages from Android can be cryptic.
 Most commonly they are due to a missing recipe for a Python package, Java API errors when using pyjnius, or Kivy lifecycle violations.

 It is possible to [debug using an emulator](#appendix-b--using-an-emulator) but this is not recomended initially, as it adds unknowns to the debug process.
 The emulator is useful for checking a debugged app on various devices and Android versions.

+## I Included Android Permissions, but....

+*If you think you have a permissions issue, you probably have a design issue.*

+Sometimes the issue is missing permissions, but you read the Android documentation for the permitted resource so this is not you, right?
+Many people *guess* and specify too many permissions.
+It's not usually wrong but it is less than optimal.

+Usually the issue is the wrong permissions for the Android device version or Android api version.
+Some permissions change name, and even meaning with versions.
+Because permissions are for an *api*, this means that *api*s change and you may be using the wrong api.
+This is a design issue.

+The most common example is [Storage Permissions](#storage-permissions), which may means the design issue is understanding [Android Storage](#android-storage) apis.
+If you think in terms of 'external storage', this is probably you.

+Another example is ACCESS_FINE_LOCATION, see the [Android Bluetooth Permissions](https://developer.android.com/guide/topics/connectivity/bluetooth/permissions) documentation.

 ## Slow App Start